bbadzioch/mth527_site/index.md

 ## Homework

-Homework problems will be assigned each week.
+Homework problems assigned weekly, and will be due on Friday each week.
 Students registered for MTH 527 are required to submit homework solutions typeset in LaTeX.
 Students registered for MTH 427 are encouraged to use LaTeX as well: this is the standard tool for preparing mathematical and other technical texts and it is good to get acquainted with it.
-MTH 427 students will receive one bonus point for each homework problem solution prepared in LaTeX.
-I give a brief introduction to LaTeX during the first week of the course.
+MTH 427 students will receive one bonus point for each homework problem solution prepared in LaTeX (solutions that show no mathematical effort do not count).
+I will give a brief introduction to LaTeX during the first week of the course.

-You can collaborate on homework problems, but you must write solutions entirely on your own, not copy them.
-Do not search for solutions on the web, in textbooks etc. - this defeats the purpose of homework which is to let you practice your own problem solving skills.
+You can collaborate on homework problems, but you must write solutions entirely on your own.
+Copying solutions from other students or any other sources is a violation of the UB academic integrity policy.

 Homework assignments will be collected and returned through [Gradescope](https://www.gradescope.com).
 I will explain in class how to use it.